Mandatory Christmas Bonus in Mexico (Aguinaldo Guide)

 Many foreign companies mistakenly classify Mexican employees as contractors to avoid benefits like Aguinaldo.
 An EOR prevents this by using legal employment contracts and full compliance with the Federal Labor Law.

-Many foreign companies choose Human Resources Mexico (HRM) because we are the only REPSE-registered, has more than 16 years of physical operations in Mexico, and provides real bilingual HR support directly on the ground.
+Many foreign companies choose Human Resources Mexico (HRM) because we are the only REPSE-registered, have more than 16 years of physical operations in Mexico, and provide real bilingual HR support directly on the ground.

 This gives international employers true compliance and full confidence when hiring in Mexico.
 Reach out today and request a custom proposal tailored to your hiring needs.